MycroftAI/mimic-recording-studio/README.md

 ### Corpus

-Right now, we have an english corpus, `english_corpus.csv` made available which can be found in `backend/prompt/`.
+For now, we have an english corpus, `english_corpus.csv` made available which can be found in `backend/prompt/`.
 To use your own corpus follow these steps.

-1. create a csv file in the same format as `english_corpus.csv` using tabs (`\t`) as the delimitter.
+1. create a csv file in the same format as `english_corpus.csv` using tabs (`\t`) as the delimiter.
+2. add your corpus to the `backend/prompt` directory.
-2. change the `CORPUS` environment variable in `docker-compose.yml` to your corpus name.
+3. change the `CORPUS` environment variable in `docker-compose.yml` to your corpus name.

+**IMPORTANT:**
+For now, this requires you to reset the sqlite database to use the new corpus.
+If you've recorded on another corpus and would like to save that data, you can simply rename your sqlite db found in `backend/db/` to another name.
+The backend will detect that `mimicstudio.db` is not there and create a new one for you.
+You may continue recording data for your new corpus.

 ## Technologies

 ### Frontend

 The web UI is built using javascript and [React](https://reactjs.org/) and [create-react-app](https://github.com/facebook/create-react-app) as a scaffolding tool.
+Refer to [CRA.md](/frontend/CRA.md) to find out more on how to use create-react-app.

 #### Functions